biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 Recall that we'd like to analyze the log ratios between features' abundances.
 In Qurro, "selecting features" lets us define a __log ratio__ between multiple features' abundances in each sample.
+That is, we can select the numerator and denominator feature(s) that make up this log ratio.

 There are a few ways of selecting features in Qurro: